theatersoft/home/README.md

 >}
 >```

 Run the host deploy script.
-If you've configured multiple hosts there will be an npm script for each host.
+(If you've configured multiple hosts there will be an npm script for each host that can be used to deploy individual hosts.)
 ```
-npm run deploy-${HOSTNAME}
+npm run deploy
 ```
 The first deploy to the local host will prompt for sudo password.
 It needs to create `/opt/theatersoft`, install `authbind`, and install the service.

 The deploy process installs the platform server [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) along with any configured service modules.
 On the local root server [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client) is also installed.

 >The systemd `theatersoft.service` is started and enabled to restart automatically after reboot.
-The usual management commands apply, e.g.:
+The usual management commands also apply, e.g.:
 >```
 >systemctl status theatersoft
 >systemctl stop theatersoft